jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

   - S/MIME specifies the MIME type application/pkcs7-mime (smime-type "enveloped-data") for data enveloping (encrypting) where the whole (prepared) MIME entity to be enveloped is encrypted and packed into an object which subsequently is inserted into an application/pkcs7-mime MIME entity
     - S/MIME is the emerging standard for secure email / encrypted messages
 - **SNMP**: Simple Network Management Protocol, is a protocol for collecting and organizing info about managed devices on IP networks; it can be used to determine the health of devices such as routers, switches, servers, workstations, etc
-- **Smurf attack**: ICMP echo request sent to the network broadcast address of a spoofed victim causing all nodes to respond to the victim with an echo reply
+- **Smurf attack**: ICMP echo request sent to the network broadcast address of a spoofed victim causing all nodes to respond to the victim with an echo reply; a smurf attack is a form of DoS employing an amplification network to send numerous response packets to the victim
 - **SPML**: Service Provisioning Markup Language is XML-based and designed to allow platforms to generate and respond to provisioning requests; uses the concept of requesting authority, a provisioning service point, and a provisioning service target; requesting authorities issue SPML requests to a provisioning service point; provisioning service targets are often user accounts and are required to be allowed unique identification of the data in its implementaion
 - **STARTTLS**: an email protocol command that upgrades an existing, insecure connection to a secure, encrypted connection using TLS (Transport Layer Security); commonly used in SMTP (Simple Mail Transfer Protocol), as well as IMAP and POP3 for email retrieval; when STARTTLS is enabled, email servers negotiate encryption with each other, protecting the email content and credentials from interception during transmission
 - **STRP**: Secure Real-time Transport Protocol is an extension of Real-time Transport Protocol (RTP) that features encryption, confidentiality, message authentication, and replay protection to audio and video traffic
 - **Multi-tiered firewall**: tiers are not the number of firewalls but the number of zones protected by the firewall; 2-tier protects two zones
 - **Network Polling**: a communication method used in network systems where a central controller or master device periodically checks, or "polls," each connected device (node) to determine if it has data to transmit or to monitor its status; method ensures orderly communication by controlling when devices can send data, preventing data collisions and efficiently managing network traffic
+- **TCP ACK scan**: type of network discovery scan, attempting to simulate an already-opened network connection; sending an ACK packet, simulating a packet from the middle of an already established connection
 - **Teardrop attack**: exploits reassembly of fragmented IP packets in the fragment offset field (indicating the start position or offset of data contained in a fragemented packet)
 - **Terminal Emulation Protocol**: designed to provide access between hosts; allows a computer to act like a traditional terminal and send commands/receive output from a remote system via a graphical interface; examples include Telnet, SSH, and Kermit
 - **Token Passing**: a network access method used to control which devices can transmit data at any given time; a special data packet called a "token" circulates among the connected devices (nodes), and only the device that holds the token is permitted to send data over the network
 - **Tunneling**: the encapsulation of protocol-deliverable message within a second protocol; the second protocol often performs encryption to protect the message contents
 - **Unbound (Wireless) Network**: network where the physical layer interconnections are done using radio, light, or some other means (not confined to wires, cables, or fibers); may or may not be mobile
 - **Unicast**: a one-to-one communication method where data is transmitted from a single sender to a single receiver; in unicast, each data packet is sent directly to a specific destination address, and is the most common form of communication internet, where data is exchanged between individual devices
+- **VLAN**: a virtual LAN is a hardware-imposed network segmentation created by switches that requires a routing function to support communication between different segments
 - **VLAN hopping**: a method of attacking the network resources of a VLAN by sending packets to a port not usually accessible from an end system; the goal of this form of attack is to gain access to other VLANs on the same network
+- **Virtual Private Cloud (VPC)**: a private cloud environment that's hosted within a public cloud; VPCs allow orgs to create a virtual network that is isolated from other users of the public cloud
 - **WAF**: Web Application Firewall is a software-based app that monitors and filters exchanges between applications and a host; usually inspect and filter conversations like HTTP/S
+- **X.509**: an ITU standard defining the format of public key certificates; X.509 certificates are used in many Internet protocols, including TLS/SSL, which is the basis for HTTPS; they are also used in offline applications, like electronic signatures
 - **XDR**: extended detection and response (XDR) components usually include EDR, MDR, and EPP elements; XDR is not solely focused on endpoints, often including NTA, NIDS, and NIPS functionality

 ## [4.1](#41-assess-and-implement-secure-design-principles-in-network-architectures-osg-9-chpts-1112) Assess and implement secure design principles in network architectures (OSG-9 Chpts 11,12)